Skip to content

 It was a joy to see many of the kids so excited to be quite close to the turtles.
 The turtles swam pretty close to all of us and seemed to love the attention.
 We learned some of the residents’ histories.

-We were told that people (including kids) who had found or rescued the sea turtles had the privilege of naming them.
+They told us that people (including kids) who had found or rescued the sea turtles had the privilege of naming them.
 This explained amusing names like Salty, Lumpy, Dirty, Smelly Cat, Hiccup and Captain Morgan.

 turtle hospital with kids